-In fact, positive homogeneity has been questioned on economic grounds from the very beginning.\footnote{For empirical evidence that decision makers become \emph{more} risk averse in the face of large losses, see \cite{bosch2006reflections,bosch2010averting}.} It triggered the introduction of \emph{convex} risk measures by F{\"o}llmer and Schied \cite{follmer2002convex} and Fritelli and Gianin \cite{frittelli2002putting}.
-It is easy to check that convexity together with normalisation implies that the risk measure is \emph{star-shaped}, i.e., $\rho(\lambda X) \geq \lambda \rho(X)$ for $\lambda \geq 1$, and this rather than convexity turns out to be minimal property required in the context of portfolio selection.
-Star-shaped risk measures have recently been studied by Castagnoli et al.~\cite{castagnoli2021star} in a setting where there is no underlying probability measure.} This encapsulates the idea that financial positions become more risky when there is more at stake, for which there is empirical evidence, cf.~\cite{bosch2006reflections,bosch2010averting}.
+Positive homogeneity is a strong property, which has been questioned on economic grounds early on.
+It triggered the introduction of \emph{convex} risk measures by F{\"o}llmer and Schied \cite{follmer2002convex} and Fritelli and Gianin \cite{frittelli2002putting}.
+It is easy to check that convexity together with normalisation implies that the risk measure is \emph{star-shaped}, i.e., $\rho(\lambda X) \geq \lambda \rho(X)$ for $\lambda \in [1,\infty)$.\footnote{Star-shaped risk measures have recently been studied by Castagnoli et al.~\cite{castagnoli2021star} in a setting where there is no underlying probability measure.} This encapsulates the idea that financial positions become more risky when there is more at stake, for which there is empirical evidence, cf.~\cite{bosch2006reflections,bosch2010averting}.

-The objective of this paper is to study mean-$\rho$ portfolio selection when $\rho$ is a \emph{risk functional}, i.e., star-shaped, monotone and normalised.
-For some of our results, in particular, for our dual characterisations, we assume in addition that $\rho$ is cash-invariant (cash-invariant risk functionals are referred to as risk measures) or convex or satisfies the Fatou property.
-Assuming that $\rho$ lives on some Riesz space $L^\infty \subset L \subset L^1$ and is $(-\infty, \infty]$-valued, we seek to answer the following three questions: \begin{enumerate} \item[(Q1)] \textbf{Existence of optimal portfolios.}~Given a one-period market, what conditions guarantee that \emph{$\rho$-optimal portfolios} for a desired excess return $\nu \geq 0$ exist, i.e., $\argmin_{\pi \in \Pi_\nu} \rho(X_\pi) \neq \emptyset$, where $\Pi_\nu$ denotes all portfolios with $\mathbb{E}[X_\pi] = \nu$? \item[(Q2)] \textbf{Absence of (strong) $\rho$-arbitrage.}~Given a one-period market, what are necessary and sufficient conditions to ensure that the market does not admit (strong) $\rho$-arbitrage? \item[(Q3)] \textbf{Well-posedness of mean-$\rho$ portfolio selection.} When do the mean-$\rho$ problems (1) and (2) admit solutions for all $\nu^*,\rho^* \geq 0$? \end{enumerate}
+The first objective of this paper is to study mean-$\rho$ portfolio selection when $\rho$ is a \emph{risk functional}, i.e., star-shaped, monotone and normalised.
+For some of our results, in particular, for our dual characterisations, we assume in addition that $\rho$ is cash-invariant (cash-invariant risk functionals are referred to as \emph{risk measures}), convex or satisfies the Fatou property.
+Assuming that $\rho$ lives on some Riesz space $L^\infty \subset L \subset L^1$ and is $(-\infty, \infty]$-valued, we first seek to answer the following three questions for a given market: \begin{enumerate} \item[(Q1)] \textbf{Existence of optimal portfolios.}~What conditions guarantee that \emph{$\rho$-optimal portfolios} for a desired excess return $\nu \geq 0$ exist, i.e., $\argmin_{\pi \in \Pi_\nu} \rho(X_\pi) \neq \emptyset$, where $\Pi_\nu$ denotes all portfolios with $\mathbb{E}[X_\pi] = \nu$? \item[(Q2)] \textbf{Absence of (strong) $\rho$-arbitrage.}~What are necessary and sufficient conditions to ensure that the market does not admit (strong) $\rho$-arbitrage? \item[(Q3)] \textbf{Well-posedness of mean-$\rho$ portfolio selection.} When do the mean-$\rho$ problems (1) and (2) admit solutions for all $\nu^*,\rho^* \geq 0$? \end{enumerate}

-(a) When is $\rho$ \emph{suitable for risk management}, i.e., when does $\rho$ satisfy the following \emph{universal} property: \emph{every} one-period arbitrage-free market with returns in $L$ does not admit strong $\rho$-arbitrage?